Registration: General Information

 - There is no fee for withdrawals only (although students may be liable for tuition); there is an $18.00 program change fee (and the possibility of additional tuition).

-- A student may withdraw from a course or courses from the fourth through the tenth week of classes by applying to the Ofﬁce of the Registrar.
-This action will be recorded on the student's record with a grade of "W", in accordance with CUNY's regulations.
+- A student may withdraw from a course or courses from the fourth through the tenth week of classes by logging onto their CUNYfirst account or stop by the Office of the Registrar during business hours.
+This action will be recorded on the student's record with a grade of "W," in accordance with CUNY's regulations.

 Auditing of Courses